Waste disposal prices

 Prices for local council bin collection service

-These charges are based upon the size of bin as well as for the bin hire and collection.
-Another factor that may affect local council bin collection hire prices is your business type, with charities and nurseries some examples of businesses that may be subject to different rates.
+These charges are based upon the size of the bin, as well as for the bin hire and collection.
+Another factor that may affect local council bin collection hire prices is your business type, with charities and nurseries two examples of businesses that may be subject to different rates.

 Similarly, recycling is often collected for a different fee.
 It may also be possible to get your business waste collected in bags or sacks, which tend to be charged on the number used per week, as well as the collection frequency.